From entrepreneurs with the seed of a great idea to established companies, every business needs a business plan.

 - How you promote and generate interest and sales from new customers.

 - How you will keep those customers.

-While product data shows your current market position, marketing data focuses on your tactics to keep and grow that market share.
+While product data shows your current market position, marketing data focus on your tactics to keep and grow that market share.